Running Time Analysis of the (1+1)-EA for OneMax and LeadingOnes under Bit-wise Noise: Preliminaries

 \subsection{OneMax and LeadingOnes}

 In this paper, we use two well-known pseudo-Boolean functions OneMax and LeadingOnes.
 The OneMax problem as presented in Definition~\ref{def_onemax} aims to maximize the number of 1-bits of a solution.
 The LeadingOnes problem as presented in Definition~\ref{def_leadingones} aims to maximize the number of consecutive 1-bits counting from the left of a solution.
 Their optimal solution is $11\ldots1$ (briefly denoted as $1^n$).
 It has been shown that the expected running time of the (1+1)-EA on OneMax and LeadingOnes is $\Theta(n \log n)$ and $\Theta(n^2)$, respectively~\cite{droste2002analysis}.
+In the following analysis, we will use $\mathrm{LO}(x)$ to denote the number of leading 1-bits of a solution $x$.